-- Any pupil or parent/guardian may bring a bullying incident to any teacher in the school. - All reports, including anonymous reports of bullying must be investigated and dealt with by the Relevant Teacher. - Teaching and non-teaching staff such as Special Needs Assistants and secretaries must report any incidences of bullying behaviour witnessed by them or mentioned to them to the Relevant Teacher.
+- A pupil or parent/guardian may bring a bullying incident to the attention of any teacher in the school who will bring it to the attention of the class teacher. - All reports, including anonymous reports of bullying must be investigated and dealt with by the Relevant Teacher. - Teaching and non-teaching staff such as Special Needs Assistants and secretaries must report any incidences of bullying behaviour witnessed by them or mentioned to them to the Relevant Teacher.